joshuagryphon/plastid/docs/source/examples/metagene.rst

     in the average to a tab-delimited text file.

 To call the :ref:`count <metagene-count>` program, type into a terminal window.
-In this example ``--fiveprime --offset 14`` specify our :term:`mapping rule` for the :term:`P-site offset`, estimating the offset as 14 nucleotides from the 5' end of each :term:`read alignment`.
+In this example, the parameters ``--fiveprime --offset 14`` specify ou :term:`mapping rule` for the :term:`P-site offset`, estimating the offset as 14 nucleotides from the 5' end of each :term:`read alignment`.
+The parameter ``--normalize_over 30 200`` indicates that each vector should be normalized to the total number of counts it contains in the region from 30 to 200 nucleotides downstream of the start codon.

  .. code-block:: shell

     $ metagene count merlin_cds_start_rois.txt SRR609197_riboprofile \
                      --count_files SRR609197_riboprofile_5hr_rep1.bam \
-                     --fiveprime --offset 14
+                     --fiveprime --offset 14 --normalize_over 30 200

 A number of files are created and may be used for further processing.
 In our